 - using a mobile crane or travel tower for any building works

-- occupation of car parking bays
+- occupation of car parking bays.

-Even if a Building Permit is not required, or the work you are carrying out isn't 'building work' (for example, painting not associated with a building project) you will still need consent for hoarding if it impacts a public access way or any area of Council land.
+Even if a building permit is not required, or the work you are carrying out isn't 'building work' (for example, painting not associated with a building project) you will still need consent for hoarding if it impacts a public access way or any area of Council land.

 How to apply